egovernments/DIGIT-Frontend/utilities/project-factory/README.md

 ## Service Details

-egov-bff-service service is new service being added which can work in between existing microservices.
+project-factory-service service is new service being added which can work in between existing microservices.
 With this service the existing API endpoints need not be exposed to frontend.

 For any new requirement one new endpoint with validations and logic for getting data from multiple microservice has to be added in the code.
 With separate endpoint for each pdf we can define access rules per pdf basis.
-Currently egov-bff-service service has endpoint for following pdfs used in our system:-
+Currently project-factory-service service has endpoint for following pdfs used in our system:-

 #### Configurations